tommybazar/TBRaymarcherPlugin/Readme.md

  * Currently do not support persistent 32bit grayscale textures, but plan on investigating that possibility soon(ish).

 # Example
  * The project works out-of-the-box with everything being included in the TBRaymarcherPlugin.
-There is an example map for Mouse and Keyboard and an example map for VR (mid-November 2020).
+There is an example map for Mouse and Keyboard and an example map for VR.

 # Using this plugin in your own project
 If you want to use this functionality in your own project, you will need to